Ploynpk/luckydog/README.md

 ## Deployment

-The application is deployed and accessible at [deployed-link] (deployed link).
+The application is deployed and accessible at [https://www.luckydog.com] (https://www.luckydog.com).

 ## Repository

-The source code for this project is available on GitHub at [repository-link-here] (repository link).
+The source code for this project is available on GitHub at [https://github.com/Ploynpk/luckydog.git  ] (https://github.com/Ploynpk/luckydog.git).

 ## Notes

-- This application interacts with the Fetch Dog API (https://frontend-take-home-service.fetch.com).
+- This application interacts with the Fetch Dog API from Fetch's assignment.
 - User authentication is handled via cookies.
-- The application uses Material UI for styling and components to ensure a responsive and user-friendly interface.